convexset/meteor-three-way/README.md

  - Grandchild rendered
  - Child rendered
  - Parent rendered
 ... which enabled appropriate creation of `MutationObserver`'s in `onRendered` hooks, so the most junior nodes (in order of creation or "age") would get first bite at new nodes, which makes sense by default.
-(See the discussion in [Using Dynamic Data Bindings with Multiple `ThreeWay` instances](#using-dynamic-data-bindings-with-multiple-threeway-instances) for more information on how to create nodes in a child template but have them bound to a parent.)
+(See the discussion in [Using Dynamic Data Binding with Multiple `ThreeWay` instances](#using-dynamic-data-binding-with-multiple-threeway-instances) for more information on how to create nodes in a child template but have them bound to a parent.)

 The late creation problem was solved by introducing something of a "bind auction" for added and modified nodes.
 The bid value for each template instance involved being its level of depth in its `ThreeWay` family tree.
 Ties are broken arbitrarily (actually, on a first created first served basis).